-The following potential issues have been identified:
+The following potential issues have been identified and will be addressed in the Draft Environmental Impact Report (EIR):

-7.1 BOTANICAL
+7.1.
+BOTANICAL

-A Botanical Impact Assessment (BIA) will be conducted to determine if there is any sensitive or endangered vegetation on the proposed site.
-According to the SANBI BGIS website the proposed site would be covered with Bushmanland Arid Grassland (least threatened) and is located within a Critical Biodiversity Area (CBA).
+A Botanical Impact Assessment (BIA) was conducted to determine if there is any sensitive or endangered vegetation on the proposed site.
+According to the SANBI BGIS website the proposed site would be covered with Bushmanland Arid Grassland (Least Threatened, Figure 9) and is located within a Critical Biodiversity Area (CBA) (Figure 10).
 Due to the size of the development (approximately 50ha), there will be a loss of vegetation during the construction phase of the project.
-The BIA will be attached to the Environmental Impact Report.